oracle/graal/substratevm/JNIviaSVM.md

 public final class NativeImpl {
     @CEntryPoint(name = "Java_org_pkg_apinative_Native_add")
-    public static int add(Pointer jvm, Pointer clazz, @CEntryPoint.IsolateContext long isolateId, int a, int b) {
+    public static int add(Pointer jniEnv, Pointer clazz, @CEntryPoint.IsolateContext long isolateId, int a, int b) {
         return a + b;
     }
 }
 ```
 After being processed by the `native-image` command the code
 [exposes a C function](C-API.md) `Java_org_pkg_apinative_Native_add`
-(the name follows conventions of [JNI](JNI.md) that will be handful later) and
+(the name follows conventions of [JNI](JNI.md) that will be handy later) and
-SubstrateVM signature typical for [JNI](JNI.md) methods.
+a SubstrateVM signature typical for [JNI](JNI.md) methods.
 The first parameter
-is a reference to JVM `Env*` environment, the second parameter is a reference
+is a reference to `JNIEnv*` value, the second parameter is a reference
-to the JVM class object that contains the method.
+to the `jclass` value for the class declaring the method.
 The third parameter is a
 portable (e.g. `long`) identifier of the [SubstrateVM isolate](C-API.md).
 The rest of the parameters are the actual parameters of the Java `Native.add`
 method described in the next section.
 Compile the code with shared option on: